lengfeld/live555-unofficial-archive/README.md

     $ make clean clean-pub checks && make create-pub && make && make page

-and then execute the `git push` command.
+and then execute the `git push` command to the branch `gh-pages`.
+And then commit the local changes and also push them.

 ## TODOs